apisnetworks/cp-proxy/README.md

                                               +---------+</pre>

 ## Login Mechanism & Server Designation
 A login should check if the account is resident on the server.
 If not resident, the request should be forwarded to the proper server as a 307 redirect issued.
-This `Location:` header is filtered from the response.
+This `Location:` header is filtered from the response and its FQDN stored as a session cookie.

+Each subsequent request sends the session cookie that includes the server name to the proxy.

 ### Bypassing reverse proxy
 An application may include `no-proxy` header in its response.
 The Location will flow through in the response headers effectively allowing the session to break from the proxy.